It’s Not A Good Idea To Abandon Your Marketing Efforts During A Global Pandemic

 Now may be the time to launch that amazing offer, course, podcast, download, video series, webinar, or pillar page that helps your audience navigate their challenges.
 Now may be a great time to use content to build your email list, your social media custom audiences, your podcast subscribers, your video followers, and any channel that you are building a community around.

 People in both B2B and B2C are looking for hope and guidance.
-Be part of the solution and provide help to them and when everyone is bursting out of this crisis and moving full steam ahead in business, you have been part of the solution all along which gives you the social and business currency to turn that loyalty into revenue.
+Be part of the solution and provide help to them and when everyone is bursting out of this crisis and moving full steam ahead in business, you will have been part of the solution all along, which gives you the social and business currency to turn that loyalty into revenue.
+If you’ve been working on your marketing efforts by yourself, consider hiring professional marketing consultants at this time to help take advantage of the opportunities that present themselves.

 In times of turbulence, it’s tempting to think of marketing as a switch that can be turned on and off.
 But that’s not how it works.